letruongzzio/Animal-Images-Denoising-with-Unet/README.md

 # Animal Images Denoising with U-Net

 This project focuses on denoising animal face images using a U-Net architecture.
 The dataset is processed and augmented with Gaussian noise to create synthetic noisy images for training the model.
-The project includes functionalities for denoising, colorization, and super-resolution, along with instructions to extend the model for these tasks.
+The project includes functionalities for denoising along with instructions to extend the model for these tasks.

 ---